ARC345/SudokuSolver/README.md

 # SudokuSolver

-A sudoku solver using the command prompt
+A sudoku solver using the command prompt static arrays (no std::strings or std::vectors used)